 The following is a behind-the-scenes look at a bit of Avremier setting development.

 When creating some primordial gods for the setting, my mind settled upon serpents for their forms.
 Snakes are very primitive animals, in structure.
 They figure in many myths and folklore tales.
 And so on.
 The first such god was a gigantic “world serpent” named Erebus — after the earliest darkness of Creation.
-I had the idea to break my world in half by the actions of a titanic serpent that was imprisoned within, until it broke free.
+I had the idea to break my world in half by the actions of a titanic serpent that was imprisoned within, until it won free.
 Kind of a Midgard Serpent in reverse.
 I do things like that.
 Well, this proto-serpent-deity spawned three offspring in the process.
 The three were named Naga, Coua, and Mara.
 I decided they would form a small, but influential, pantheon.

 Erebus was known as the God-Eater.
 Erebus hunted and devoured deities of all kinds.
 Erebus represented the all-encompassing darkness of the void, swallowing everything — even light.
 Naga would be the serpent of earth and fire.
 A violent and volcanic force of destruction.
-Coua would be Naga’s opposite — a deity of air and fire, as well as the patron of couatls (coua…couatls…so clever).
+Coua would be Naga’s opposite — a deity of air and water, as well as the patron of couatls (coua…couatls…so clever).
 Mara was the only female of the group.
 She had more of her father in her, being an entity of darkness and desire.
 Where Naga was evil, and Coua was good — Mara was neither…like their father.

 Erebus quickly abandoned its former prison, and its offspring.
 Left to fend for themselves, the fledgling deities immediately descended to the broken world below to learn what they could.
 Upon discovering they were gods, the three set about dominating and developing nations under their influence.
 Centuries later, these three realms are Matrupaj, Temruzael, and the Mara Imperium.